dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     end
 ~~~

-As this endpoint requires only the TLD be provided, you need to extract that from your customer's input, and to help us there are some great libraries.
+As this endpoint requires only the TLD be provided, you need to extract it from your customer's input, and to help us there are some great libraries that you should aim to use instead of rolling out your own custom implementation.

 ~~~ruby
 require 'public_suffix'